Jamkhambhaliya

 Jamkhambhaliya, also known as Khambhalia, is a town and a municipality in Devbhoomi Dwarka district of Gujarat, India.
 It is the headquarters and the largest town of the district.
-Jamkhambhalia is renowned across the world for its pure quality of Ghee.
+Khambhaliya is famous for ghee and eggplants all over India.

 History

-The ancient town of Khambhalia ruled by the Vaghela clan.
-The Jam Shahib of Nawanagar conquered it from them.
+The ancient town of Khambhalia was ruled by the Vaghela clan—the Jam Shahib of Nawanagar conquered it from them.
 It had served as the capital of Nawanagar State when Nawanagar was under Mughal rule.
-The old town is fortified and has bastions at the intervals.
-It is built about 350 years ago.
-There are five gates; Nagar gate, Por gate, Jodhpur gate, Salaya gate and Dwarka gate.
+Built around 350 years ago, the old town is fortified and has bastions at the intervals.
+There are five gates: Nagar gate, Por gate, Jodhpur gate, Salaya gate and Dwarka gate.

 The old temples in the town include Ramnath, Kamnath, Ashapuri Mata, Kalyanraiji and Jadeshwar Mahadev temples.
 Other important religious places are Mahaprabhu's Bethak and Ajmer Pir Dargah.

 Demographics

 Khambhalia has a population of approximately 100,000.
 Males constitute 52% of the population and females 48%.
 Khambhalia has an average literacy rate of 30%.
 In Khambhalia, 13% of the population is under 6 years of age.